 France’s leading fashion groups are also taking measures towards increased sustainability across the board.
 They are, for example, looking into new ecological materials and responsible sourcing.

-Paris Region-born FashionTech startups are currently exploring new materials and improved processes: INDUO works on smart textile, Serycine on silk production and Tekyn on an on-demand manufacturing platform, just to name a few.
+Paris Region-born FashionTech startups are currently exploring new materials and improved processes - INDUO works on smart textile and Tekyn on an on-demand manufacturing platform - while new marketplace such as NONA, Faume and Uptrade are emerging along with sustainable brands like The Ethiquette, Les Recuperables or domestique.

 The Fashion industry as a whole, through luxury incubators and industry events is increasingly placing sustainability at the heart of the matter (see below).